sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 The `TEMPLATE` branch should only contain vanilla nf-core template code.
 It is used for automated synchronisation of template updates.

+If reviewing a pipeline on an older nf-core version, double-check the occurrences of the keyword `master` in the repository.

+- GitHub Actions workflows (under `.github/`) may still contain `master` but always with `main` as well.
+  The only exceptions is those three files that we ask to update during the pipeline creation.
+- `modules.json` can refer to `master` because that's the branch used in nf-core/modules.
+- `nextflow.config` and `nextflow_schema.json` also refer to `master` as the branch used in nf-core/configs.

 ### Use Bioconda